• Background Image

 Iboga Therapy: Here's What We've Learned

-Back in January of this year, experienced iboga aficionado and Global Ibogaine Therapy Alliance Executive director Jeremy Weate sat down with Third Wave to discuss important lessons learned during the opening of our premiere ibogaine treatment facility in Portugal.
+Back in January of this year, experienced iboga aficionado and Global Ibogaine Therapy Alliance Executive Director Jeremy Weate sat down with Third Wave to discuss important lessons learned during the opening of our premiere ibogaine treatment facility in Portugal.

 Having experienced the realities of providing Iboga treatment to persons in varied states of physical/mental health, and knowing the dangers inherent in our chosen field, we felt, it was worth recounting the hard-won lessons we’ve learned for all those who might follow in our footsteps.